How to Help Someone Who's Depressed

 What to do

 When someone you know and love is clinically depressed, you want to be there for that person.
 Still, keep in mind that your friend or loved one has a medical condition, so giving support may mean more than just offering a shoulder to cry on.

-“There are many things you can do to make them feel better,” says Jackie Gollan, PhD, assistant professor in the department of psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine in Chicago, but medical care may be what they really need to recover.
+“There are many things you can do to make them feel better,” Jackie Gollan, PhD, assistant professor in the department of psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine in Chicago, tells Health.
+But medical care may be what they really need to recover.

 Here are nine helpful things you can do for someone with depression.

 Depression is a medical condition requiring medical care.
 As a family member or friend, you can listen to the person and give your support, but that might not be enough.

 If you keep this in mind, it can prevent you from losing patience or getting frustrated with them because your best efforts don't "cure" their depression.